JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_DEBUGGING.md

    - Third attempt: Reverted back to all fields
    - Current attempt: Simplified to only name, email, and message
 9. **Resolver Mismatch**: Discovered that the resolver expects a `status` field, but it's not defined in the schema
+10. **Authentication Issue**: Discovered that the AppSync API was using API Key authentication, not IAM authentication
+11. **Final Solution**: Updated code to use API Key authentication and include all required fields in the input

 ### Current Flow

 1. Form submission from `/contact` page
 2. POST request to `/api/contact/submit`
-3. API route uses AppSync with IAM authentication to create submission
+3. API route uses AppSync with API Key authentication to create submission
 4. Item structure:
    ```typescript
    {